Revolving door (politics): Securities and Exchange Commission

 Many former commissioners of the Securities and Exchange Commission and SEC employees have also been employed by private firms in the industry they once regulated.
 Former chairman Jay Clayton currently serves on the board of Apollo Global Management as the lead independent director.
-Citadel Securities has employed numerous former SEC employees, including Stephen Luparello as its general counsel and adviser, Ryan VanGrack as its deputy chief legal officer, David Glocker as its Chief Compliance Officer, and Gregg Berman as Director of Research.
-As of 2021, Robinhood Markets employed former Commissioner Daniel M. Gallagher as Chief Legal Officer, former chief of staff to the chairman Lucas Moskowitz as deputy general counsel, and staff attorneys Justin Daly and Benjamin Brown as lobbyists.
+Citadel Securities has employed numerous former SEC employees, including Stephen Luparello as its general counsel and adviser, Ryan VanGrack as its deputy chief legal officer, David Glocker as its chief compliance officer, and Gregg Berman as director of research.
+As of 2021, Robinhood Markets employed former commissioner Daniel M. Gallagher as chief legal officer, former chief of staff to the chairman Lucas Moskowitz as deputy general counsel, and staff attorneys Justin Daly and Benjamin Brown as lobbyists.

 Major financial institutions also hire former SEC attorneys as lead counsel, including Stephen M. Cutler at JPMorgan Chase, Gary Lynch at Bank of America, and Richard Walker at Deutsche Bank.

-The subprime crisis
+Link to the subprime mortgage crisis

-Overview

 The subprime crisis erupted in 2007 after several years of unsafe lending and speculation by US banks.
 In order to revive their economy and real estate loans banks began to grant loans to households that did not meet credit score criteria.
 Subprime loans are a type of mortgage offered to individuals who do not qualify for traditional loans due to poor credit ratings and therefore pay larger interests rates in order to compensate for the extra risk taken by the lender.
 The crisis occurred in 2008, property prices eventually collapsed whilst the aforementioned interest rates rose.
 Households had reached their maximum debt capacity, thus defaulting on their loans and further increasing their debts.
 As a result, real estate assets were seized, which exacerbated the fall in the housing market.

-This, in turn, led to a fall in investor and institutional confidence and a collapse of the stock market, ultimately developing into a global economic crisis.
+This, in turn, led to a fall in investor and institutional confidence and a collapse of the stock market, ultimately developing into the 2008 financial crisis.

-Link to subprime crisis

 The revolving doors were significantly prevalent in the financial sector and were cited by the OECD and some non-governmental organisations as one of the main causes of the 2008 financial crisis.
 This crisis was preceded by the US financial sector entering more and more into cooperation with federal regulators agencies.
 Through the process of the revolving doors not only Wall Street veterans occupied key positions in Washington, but it also fostered the development of strong personal connections between senior bankers and high government officials, which gave the so-called "too-big-to-fail" banks, privileged access to decisions-makers and contributed to promoting the Wall Street worldview in the political world.
 They were finally able to persuade the policymakers that the deregulation of the financial sector was in the public interest and did not only serve their self-interest.

 It is striking that a particularly large number of revolving door movements took place in 2007 and 2008.
 Figures show that mainly public-to-private movements, that is to say, the transition from politics to the private sector, were completed.